Robert Baljeu: Group Otten and senator

 When Henk Otten, then a senator, was being expelled from Forum for Democracy in July 2019, the party released a press release saying, among other things, that it suspected that Otten had tried to commit fraud.
 Baljeu's consultancy company supposedly charged €29,000 for activities that had not occurred to claim government subsidies.
 Otten, who confirmed that the payment had happened, said that the claims constituted defamation as Baljeu had done work for that money.
 Baljeu subsequently joined Otten's splinter party Group Otten and became a staffer of the Senate caucus and a board member.
 That party merged with the Party for the Future in June 2020, but continued again under the name Group Otten after Henk Krol had left the party in October.
 Baljeu remained a member of the board throughout this period.

 Baljeu was sworn in as senator on 15 December 2020 as Hugo Berkhout's replacement.
 Berkhout had served as a temporary senator during Annabel Nanninga's maternity leave, but became the permanent replacement of Paul Cliteur after his resignation, leaving a vacant seat for Baljeu.
 He was a member of the Committees for Education, Culture, and Science and for Health, Welfare, and Sport.
 Nanninga returned from her leave on 15 February 2021, bringing an end to Baljeu's term.
-He still had his seat in the States of North Holland.
-Near the end of the term, NOS and regional broadcasters featured Baljeu in article about the most absent members of provincial councils.
+He still had his seat in the States of North Holland until the 2023 provincial elections, when Group Otten did not participate.
+Near the end of the term, NOS and regional broadcasters featured Baljeu in an article about the most absent members of provincial councils.
 The article noted that Baljeu had been absent during 20 out of 50 meetings, making him the second most absent provincial council member in the country.

 He ran for the Amsterdam municipal council as the second candidate of Group Otten in the 2022 municipal elections, but the party did not win any seats.